dabox78/MarlinDgusResources/README.md

 # License

-In the resources folder you find Sources.txt, where all resources used are listed.
+In the resources folder you find [sources.txt](https://raw.githubusercontent.com/rubienr/MarlinDgusResources/creality-ender-5-plus/resources/sources.txt), where all resources used are listed.

 # Contributions